slic3r/Slic3r-Manual/src/expert-mode/support-material.md

 support structures to be printed for the given number of layers, regardless of the angle threshold value.

+The contact Z distance is the amount of space between the lowest level of support and the underside of the model/layer being supported.
+This box is a dropdown box that is also editable.
+Default values of 0.2 and 0 are pre-filled for convenience, although the appropriate support contact Z will differ with layer height and your printer's capabilities.
+Experiment and enter in what tends to work for you (50-75% of the layer height seems to work well).

 To demonstrate the infill patterns the minimug model was tilted by 45° along the x axis, as shown in figure .